jollyrogercoin/percy/AzuraCastExpansion.md

 Create the directory /var/azuracast, download the docker.sh installer from the official repo, and run the install command.

-Configure the AzuraCast instance to accept an external Base Source connection, which our FFmpeg bridge will use to feed the audio from the local sound card."
+Configure the AzuraCast instance to accept an external Base Source connection, which our FFmpeg bridge will use to feed the audio from the local sound card.

+When setting up AzuraCast, if there is already a service hosted on the default port, change port to a free port in the 8000 range."